 Queries can be individually re-deployed (redistributed), to different roles if needed.

-Prequisite: User role does not have the permission "Prevent editing role distribution" enabled within the Query Management permissions.
+Prerequisite: User role does not have the permission "Prevent editing role distribution" enabled within the Query Management permissions.

 To redeploy a query, open the query window, select the desired query, select the roles needed and then tap the redeploy button.

-Closing A Query or Group of Queries
+Closing A Query

 Prerequisite: User must have access to Query Management, Close Query permission.

-Open the query dialog window from the form or from the Queries report
+Open the query dialog window from the form or from the Queries report.

 From the Queries Report: